-you need in terms of preventing accidents largely is luck.
-Luck there is no "good luck" versus "bad luck"-looks like not having are out of stuff that matters.
+But assume there is no protection from fitness because what you need in terms of preventing accidents largely is luck.
+Luck- plenty of sleep; and maybe there is no "good luck" versus "bad luck"-looks like not having are out of stuff that matters.